 Choosing Growth ETF Allocations

 Normally when considering a Retirement Portfolio the investor would have a large account (high 6 or 7 figures).
-The growth side is important as it keeps your portfolio moving ahead as life expectancies increase.
+The growth side is important as it keeps your portfolio moving ahead as life expectancy increases.

-Tax efficient income should be the focus here, but it is important not to "over-Canadianize" your portfolio just because of dividend tax advantages.
-If lower taxes are an important factor due to higher income, you should use swap-products in Cash/Margin accounts.
+Tax efficient income should be the focus here, but it is important not to over-Canadianize your portfolio just because of dividend tax advantages.
+If lower taxes are an important factor due to higher income, you should use swap-products in Cash/Margin accounts and take advantage of capital gains.

 You can also consider taking an investment loan for investing in the Canadian portion of your portfolio that is is Cash/Margin accounts (includes Canadian stocks, bonds, and preferred share allocations).
-Just don't get too aggressive with this; your loan should be limited to 30% of your overall portfolio.
+Just don't get too aggressive with this; limit your loan value to less than half of your overall portfolio equity.

 The best way to split the growth side of your portfolio is to allocate half of it to U.S. stocks, a quarter to Canadian stocks, and a quarter to International stocks.
 Hold the U.S. and International parts in your TFSA if you can.
 U.S. stocks can be held in RRSPs if you are choosing a U.S. Dollar account for that purpose.
 Otherwise, go with swap-products in your Cash/Margin account for the balance.